-On December 1, 2009, Valencia Becks ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating her employment through a Reduction-in-Force ("RIF").
+On December 2, 2009, Linda Bailey ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating her employment through a Reduction-in-Force ("RIF").
 The effective date of the RIF was November 2, 2009.
-Employee's position of record at the time her position was abolished was a Business Teacher at Wilson Senior High School ("Wilson").
+Employee's position of record at the time her position was abolished was a Math Teacher at Webb-Wheatley Education Campus ("Webb-Wheatley").
 Employee was serving in Educational Service status at the time she was terminated.

 I was assigned this matter on February 6, 2012.
 On February 15, 2012, I ordered the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues, and regulations ("February 15th Order").
-Agency timely submitted its brief on March 7, 2012.
-On March 27, 2012, Employee requested an extension, noting that she had obtained counsel to assist her in preparing the brief.
-In a March 12, 2012 Order ("March 12th Order"), the undersigned granted the extension of time request and ordered Employee to submit her brief on or before April 11, 2012.
-However, Employee did not comply.
-Subsequently, on April 24, 2012, the undersigned issued an Order for Statement of Good Cause to Employee ("April 24th Order") for Employee's failure to submit her legal brief by the April 11th deadline.
-Employee was ordered to submit her Statement of Good Cause, along with her legal brief, by May 4, 2012.
-As of the date of this decision, Employee has not responded to the aforementioned Orders.
+Agency complied, but Employee did not respond to the February 15th Order.
+Accordingly, on March 30, 2012, I issued an Order for Statement of Good Cause ("March 30th Order") wherein Employee was required to submit a statement explaining her failure to respond to the February 15th Order.
+Employee was also directed to submit her legal brief.
+Employee's response was due on or before April 10, 2012.
+As of the date of this decision, the undersigned has not received a response from Employee regarding the aforementioned Orders.
 After reviewing the record, I have determined that there are no material facts in dispute and therefore a hearing is not warranted.
 The record is now closed.